 The invention of the automobile again changed the nature of transportation and Route 66 was established in 1926.
 When completed it ran from Chicago to Santa Monica and became one of the most famous highways in US history.
 By 1930, trucks rivaled rail for dominance in shipping.

 Route 66 was a financial boon for towns and businesses along the route but, like many highways, its path wasn't static.

 In Atlanta Illinois, the original route ran right through town and businesses thrived.
 Twenty years later, a bypass was built and businesses died.

 In New Mexico, an angry Governor used his lame-duck power to move Route 66 and bypass the state capital: "In 1924, Democrat Arthur Thomas Hannett was unexpectedly elected for a single term (1925–1927) as governor, only to be defeated with various dirty tricks in the next election.
 Blaming the Republican establishment in Santa Fe for his defeat, Hannett used the lame duck remainder of his term to force through a sixty-nine mile cutoff from Santa Rosa directly to Albuquerque, bypassing Santa Fe entirely."

-There are many examples of Route 66 changing over the years.
+These are just a few of many examples of Route 66 changes over the years.
 Most were not as blatantly political as in New Mexico, but each change still had politics in the background.
-Whether they were elected or appointed, someone or some committee made the decision.
+Whether they were elected or appointed, someone or some group made the decision.

 Just as rail usurped wagons and highways usurped rail, interstates began usurping highways in the 1950s.
 Portions of these interstates (I55, I44, I40) follow Route 66 very closely but most of Route 66 was bypassed.
 Much of the current Route 66 nostalgia focuses on the economic impact of the interstates and how they created a new generation of ghost towns.